 Once you have nailed the issue, then the fun part, the detective work, can begin.
 But there is no point in us spending hours on analysis, or deploying the cleverest market research techniques, until we have really nailed the issue.

 If you have another 5 minutes...

-The IMA has published its 24th Insight leader guide this week, IMP102: How to nail the business issue.
+The IMA has now published over 30 Insight leader guides, including IMP102: How to nail the business issue.
 If your employer is a member of the IMA, and you have an online account to access member content, you can click here to read it now.
 Remember that you will need to login.